-The ancient conundrum of whether it was the chicken that came first or the egg, may always be a mystery.
+The ancient conundrum of whether it was the chicken that came first things to do in phoenix, may always be a mystery.
 But when it comes to technology and innovation, it seems like the two drive each other.
 Echoing President Obama’s call for innovation in his State of the Union address, creative thinkers have developed new and engaging ways to not only inform the public on how the government operates, but also take the lead on making sure that their innovations are in user friendly formats.
 One such example is the Transparencity project…

 - The William Penn Foundation, together with Technically Philly are partnering on a project that will use technology and journalism to increase the availability and use of “actionable government data”.
 Codenamed Transparencity, the project will provide extensive coverage of issues on city technology policy, the Division of Technology and government data sets.
 Take a look at how Christopher Wink and partners strive to increase Philadelphia’s use of data to inform on policy at Technically Philly.